July 28, 2025

 TEA serves multiple functions in beauty products.
 It acts as a pH balancer, helping products maintain the right acidity level for skin compatibility.
 It also works as an emulsifier, blending oil and water-based ingredients that would otherwise separate.
 Additionally, TEA extends shelf life and creates the foaming action you experience in shampoos, body washes, and shaving creams.

-You'll find TEA listed on ingredient labels under several names: Triethanolamine, TEA, or Trolamine.
+You'll find TEA listed on ingredient labels under several names: triethanolamine, TEA, or trolamine.
 Its widespread use stems from its versatility and low cost, making it an attractive option for manufacturers prioritizing efficiency over ingredient safety.

 The chemical appears in products you use daily—shampoos, conditioners, moisturizers, foundations, cleansers, and even items marketed as "gentle" or "hypoallergenic."
 This ubiquity means most people encounter TEA multiple times throughout their daily routine without realizing it.